OUR STORY

 Educate

-We educate and counsel the public about spaying and neutering!
+Straydog educates and counsels the public about the importance of spaying and neutering pets.

 Happiness

-A mandatory adoption/home-visit process assures all adopted dogs will continue to be safe and have a happy forever home.
+Each adoption includes a mandatory adoption/home visit process assuring all adopted dogs will continue to be safe and have a happy forever home.

 OUR MISSION